experimentarium/times/docs/part-3/03-switches.md

 > \$SET RUN_NAME runname

 Here the ***runname*** identifier (corresponding to the run \<case\> name) is a string of letters, numbers and other characters (excluding spaces), such that the name complies with the rules for the base name of files.
-It will be used to construct names for the various files comprising a model run, as listed in [](#run_name-times-files).
+It will be used to construct names for the various files comprising a model run, as listed in {numref}`run_name-times-files`.

 ```{table} RUN_NAME TIMES Files
 :name: run_name-times-files